When it comes to dating, communication is the key.

 Breadcrumbing is the hot new dating term of 2017 that unfortunately does not involve bread but refers to 'when a guy or girl gives someone just enough attention to keep their hope of a relationship alive' (thanks Urban Dictionary).

-It's kinda like if ghosting and haunting had a baby.
+It's kinda like if ghosting and haunting had a baby (more on those later).

 And yes, it's inspired by Hansel and Gretel, which means one day those crumbs may disappear and you may find yourself at the mercy of a witch who wants to eat you.